 Woods said she saw online bullying that included people calling her "broke" because she decided to cut off her hair and stop wearing hair extensions.

-"People are so detached that they don’t feel empathy, they don’t feel bad, they don’t realize that the one message that you sent laughing at someone could be the message that pushes that person off the ledge," Woods said of the online bullying to the outlet.
+"People are so detached that they don’t feel empathy, they don’t feel bad, they don’t realise that the one message that you sent laughing at someone could be the message that pushes that person off the ledge," Woods said of the online bullying to the outlet.

 As for Jenner, Woods is still holding out hope.

 "I love her.
 That’s my homie.
-I hope everything falls into place and that we can all grow and build our relationships with our family and God and come back together one day and be stronger and happier," Woods revealed to Cosmo UK, before adding: "A lot of people can be around when things are good, but you don’t know who’s really around until things are bad."
+I hope everything falls into place and that we can all grow and build our relationships with our family and God and come back together one day and be stronger and happier," Woods revealed to Cosmo before adding: "A lot of people can be around when things are good, but you don’t know who’s really around until things are bad."